Double Bevel Knife Sharpening

 When you have completed the process, remove the burr as described in step 4.

 With these simple steps, your knives should be sharpened in no time.
+If you would like to look at our selections of sharpening accessories click here.
 Happy chopping!